New York City is gripped by a tense drama that unfolds fifteen stories above the street!

 The setup is pretty much all you need to know, describing anymore could dissipate the tension that the film manages to wrack up.

 There are little touches with wisps of wind hitting the actors, the dull sounds of the city in the background.
-The background projections and perspective shots director Henry Hathaway uses, along with the actual location shooting that was done make it all seamlessly work.
+The background projections and perspective shots director Henry Hathaway uses, the dizzying dutch angles, along with the actual location shooting that was done make it all seamlessly work.

 It does a great job that you’re experiencing this unexpected event as all the characters are right there on the side of this hotel.
 The movie deservedly got a Best Art Direction nom.

-As Dunnigan tries to gain Basehart’s trust psychiatrists advise him and offer up some theories.
+As Dunnigan tries to gain Basehart’s trust psychiatrists advise him and offer up some theories as to why this guy has stepped onto the ledge.
 You know, there’s a lot of mommy issues going on.
 It kind of sounds like elementary analyzing today.
 There’s also some allusions to this jumper being a possible troubled veteran.

 The police force attempt their own ways of grabbing Basehart and securing him with their own plans.
 The drama begins to spread out to other characters watching this unfold.
 This is obviously a newsworthy event so reporters come jumping all over to cover it.
 It’s amusing to see how a 1951 breaking news story looks being reported from today’s perspective.
-It’s very much similar, only with antiquated, bulky equipment.
+It’s very much similar as you’d expect to see happen today, only with antiquated, bulkier equipment.

 It’s a slight stretch the cops would let reporters be milling about outside the hotel room door though.
 The reporters are running into the room with their microphones and stuff.
 I think the police would probably clear the entire floor, but what the heck a little artistic license is ok.
 One touch I love in old movies is when reporters were identified with little ‘press’ cards stuck into their hats.
 Such an old school stylish thing I always enjoy seeing.